datafusion-contrib/datafusion-postgres/CUSTOM_AUTH.md

 ## Overview

-The datafusion-postgres library now supports custom authentication managers, allowing you to provide your own user authentication and authorization logic instead of relying on the default empty authentication manager.
+The datafusion-postgres library now supports custom authentication managers with configurable password requirements, allowing you to:

+- Provide your own user authentication and authorization logic
+- **Require passwords for all users** (including the default postgres user)
+- Configure whether empty passwords are allowed
+- Enforce secure authentication policies

 ## API Changes